Business Coach vs Lawyer

 Four situations where legal representation is the right call.

-When the advisor is right
+When the business coach is right

 Four situations where legal clarity is not the thing missing.